 This module does not assume that all students will have a clear idea of what planning is.
 Consequently, it starts with an explanation of the basic elements of planning – in particular land use planning – and outlines theories by which planning might steer society towards sustainability: linear rational models; models based on collaboration; and models which see planning as important arenas for contestation and debate.
 These models are then mapped on to theories of how knowledge relates to decision-making.
-Subsequent sessions in the first half of the module then explore the role of planning in particular case study areas: greener building design and nature conservation.
+Subsequent sessions in the first half of the module then explore the role of planning in particular case study areas, such as greener building design.
 The ideas developed in the first half of the module are then applied in the second half to two specific decision-making tools: Environmental Impact Assessment (for projects) and Strategic Environmental Assessment (for plans, programmes and policies).
 Students are introduced to the basic steps and principles of these tools, including the requirements of European Union Directives, before critically appraising their effects on decision-making.
 All sessions are mandatory.

 The following are useful introductory readings for the module as a whole.
 Each week, additional and more-up-to-date readings will be issued to support the topic being discussed, and these lists will be placed on Learning Central.